Skamania Lodge: Hiking Wind Mountain and Finding Community

 None of it has been linear.
 I fail often.
 I try things that don’t work.
 I take risks that feel uncomfortable.
 Sometimes I succeed, sometimes I fall flat, but the motion forward is what matters.

-Becoming Wild Oregon Woman is not a finished story.
-It is the work of continuing to show up, to travel, to listen, to create, and to grow alongside the landscapes that first inspired me.
+Becoming Wild Oregon Woman is not yet finished.I will continue to show up, to innovate, to listen, to create, and to grow, always to grow.